Plastic Waste and Human Health Effects in Guatemala (Ecolectivos)

 • Cognitively impaired or individuals with impaired decision-making capacity

 • Pregnant women.
-However, women who become pregnant during the course of the study may continue to participate.
+However, women who become pregnant during the study may continue to participate.

 • Women who report using tobacco products